Wukong Framework for Not Safe For Work Detection in Text-to-Image systems: Introduction

 Based on these insights, we propose Wukong, a transformer-based NSFW detector that utilizes intermediate latent representations from early denoising steps as input, {\cheng i.e., it does not need to wait for the whole image diffusion process to be completed so as to improve the efficiency.} {\cheng It also} leverages pre-trained cross-attention layer parameters in U-Net for feature extraction.

-To summarize, our contributions in this paper are as follows: \begin{itemize} \item We propose Wukong framework for NSFW contents detection.
+To summarize, our contributions in this paper are as follows: \begin{itemize}[left=5pt] \item We propose Wukong framework for NSFW contents detection.
 To the best of our knowledge, Wukong is the first external safeguard to leverage intermediate U-Net outputs for NSFW detection, enabling T2I model-specific filtering. \item We construct a new dataset for NSFW detection, where each sample includes a textual prompt, a generator seed (ensuring reproducibility of T2I outputs, with each prompt assigned multiple seeds to generate diverse images), and NSFW category-specific labels, obtained using high-quality vision-language models. \item We evaluate Wukong on both our newly proposed dataset and two public benchmarks, demonstrating that it outperforms text-based safeguards and achieves comparable accuracy to image-based safeguards, while being significantly more efficient.
 Additionally, we test Wukong on adversarial (or jailbreaking) prompts, specifically crafted to bypass safeguards by substituting explicitly unsafe terms.
 The experimental results show that Wukong remains robust against such adversarial prompts.
-And our code is available\footnote{https://anonymous.4open.science/r/Wukong-64F2}. \end{itemize}
+And our code is available\footnote{https://github.com/MINGRUI001/Wukong}. \end{itemize}